hgrubbs/containercourse/course/part002.md

 The stack includes a toy HTTP API and backend database.
 Here is a list of endpoints the API supports.

-- `/` is the index
+- `/` : Returns JSON `{"Hello": "mars"}`
-- `/names` returns a JSON array of the names of characters in the database
+- `/names` : Returns JSON array of the names of characters in the database
-- `/absurd` returns a JSON array with a particularly absurd character in the database
+- `/absurd` Returns JSON array with the most absurd character in the database

 ## Problems interacting with the stack